White-eyed gull

 The white-eyed gull (Ichthyaetus leucophthalmus) is a small gull that is endemic to the Red Sea.
 Its closest relative is the sooty gull.
-It is one of the world's rarest gulls, with a population of 4,000 – 6,500 pairs.
-The species is classed as Near Threatened by the IUCN; human pressure and oil pollution are deemed the major threats.
+The species is classed as Least Concern by the IUCN; human pressure and oil pollution are deemed the major threats.
 As is the case with many gulls, it has traditionally been placed in the genus Larus.

 Morphology

 Adult white-eyed gulls have a black hood in breeding plumage, which extends down onto the upper throat, and on the neck-sides is bordered below by a narrow white bar.
 The upperparts and inner upperwings are medium-dark grey; the breast is mid-grey but the rest of the underparts are white.
 The secondaries are black with a white trailing edge, and the primaries are black.
 The underwing is dark and the tail white.
 Adults in non-breeding plumage are similar, but the hood is flecked white small white spots.

 The white-eyed gull acquires adult plumage at two to three years of age.
 Juvenile birds have a very different plumage—chocolate brown on the head, neck and breast, and with brown, broadly pale-fringed, feathers to the upperparts and upperwings, and a black tail.
 In their first winter, birds acquire greyer feathering on their head, breast and upperparts; the second-winter plumage is closer to that of the adult, but lacking the hood.

 A distinctive feature of white-eyed gull at all ages is its long slender bill.
 This is black in younger birds, but in adults it is deep red with a black tip.
 The legs are yellow—dullest in younger birds, brightest in breeding plumaged adults.
 The eye itself is not white; the bird takes its name from white eye-crescents, which are present at all ages.